Gardens

 You can also make your own bee trap, constructing a wooden box with angled holes for the bee to enter, with a plastic jar fixed to the bottom – the bees get in and head towards the light but can’t get out.

-To get rid of carpenter bees with vinegar, mix up a strong solution of vinegar and water and spray it directly into the bees' holes.
+Not only does vinegar kill weeds, you can also use it to get rid of carpenter bees.
+Try mixing up a strong solution of vinegar and water and spray it directly into the bees' holes.

 This will kill carpenter bee larvae, so if you are looking to deter them rather than kill them, you might prefer some of the more bee-friendly options we have suggested above.